About this release

 This weekly release by Public Health Scotland presents data on COVID-19 across NHSScotland.

-- In the week ending 29 December, there were 566 admissions to hospital with a laboratory confirmed test of COVID-19.
+- In the week ending 28 December 2021, there were 653 admissions to hospital with a laboratory confirmed test of COVID-19, an increase of 31% from the previous week.
+The highest number of new admissions are now in those aged 80+

-- In the week ending 2 January there were 77 new admissions to Intensive Care Units (ICUs) for confirmed COVID-19 patients.
+- In the week ending 26 December 2021 there were 31 new admissions to Intensive Care Units (ICUs) for confirmed COVID-19.
+This is an increase of 29.1% from the week ending 19 December 2021.

 Additional charts and data are available to view in the interactive dashboard accompanying this report.